 What are the benefits of EHR over paper charts?

-[table id=2 /] EHR is a change that is transforming the whole medical system.
-Electronic health record (EHR) system systemically collects patients’ health information in organized digital archives.
+EHR is a change that is transforming the whole medical system.
+The electronic health record (EHR) system systemically collects patients’ health information in organized digital archives.

 Why still some physician practices are not switching to EHR?